f2knpw/Parrot-Disco-Formation-flight/README.md

 - ESP32 software installed on each Disco

 ## Installation
-to install the soft mod Please see Wiki article [Installation](https://github.com/uavpal/disco4g/wiki/Installation).

-- Unzip contents (the extraction process automatically creates a new folder "disco4g-master" or "disco4g-x.y", where by x.y is the release version number)
+- Unzip contents (the extraction process automatically creates a new folder "disco4g-parachute_1.2_modf2knpw"
 - Ensure Disco and Skycontroller 2 are on the latest Parrot firmware supported by Disco4G, if required you can up-/downgrade the firmware manually (see details for Disco here and Skycontroller 2 here).
 - Ensure there is sufficient storage available on the Disco.
 This softmod only requires 10 MB, however it will not work if 100% of the internal storage is used by videos.
 This can be checked in FreeFlight Pro.
 - Turn on your Disco